bbiskup/blockchain-dvf/README.md

 # Intro

-This project is an 1:1 port of the Python blockchain implementation in Daniel van Flymen's article [Learn Blockchains by Building One](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)
+This project is a 1:1 port of the Python blockchain implementation in Daniel van Flymen's article [Learn Blockchains by Building One](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)

 * Comments are taken from original implementation